akleiner2/data-structs/README.md

 * DFS/BFS across graphs
 * ...and more!

-## Contributing ##
+## Contributing
-If you want to contribute to this repository, just fork it and make a pull request.
+If you want to contribute to this repository, just make a pull request.
 There's a lot to be done with it, so I would be more than happy to have contributors! :)